Linear programming bounds for hyperbolic surfaces: Small eigenvalues

 \subsection{Ramanujan surfaces}

 Borrowing terminology from graph theory, we say that a hyperbolic surface $M$ of finite area is \emph{Ramanujan} if $\lambda_1(M) \geq 1/4$.
 We will also say that $M$ is \emph{strictly Ramanujan} if $\lambda_1(M) > 1/4$.
-Selberg's eigenvalue conjecture \cite{Selberg} states that all congruence covers of the modular curve are Ramanujan.
+Selberg's eigenvalue conjecture \cite{Selberg} states that all congruence covers of the modular curve are Ramanujan (hence such surfaces could also be called \emph{Selberg}).
 A related question is whether there exist closed Ramanujan surfaces in every genus (see \cite[Question 1.1]{Mondal} and \cite[Problem 10.4]{Wright}).
-Thanks to the work of Hide and Magee \cite{HideMagee}, we now know that in large genus, there exist closed surfaces that are \emph{nearly Ramanujan} in the sense that their first eigenvalue is arbitrarily close to $1/4$.
+Thanks to the work of Hide and Magee \cite{HideMagee} (see also \cite{AnantharamanMonk2,polynomial_rate,MageePudervanHandel}), we now know that in large genus, there exist closed surfaces that are \emph{nearly Ramanujan} in the sense that their first eigenvalue is arbitrarily close to $1/4$.

 Observe that

 This means that one can prove lower bounds on $\lambda_1$ by bounding $N_{[0,L]}$ from above.
 In particular,

 so the values in \tableref{table:nsmall} give lower bounds on the systole that are sufficient for surfaces to be strictly Ramanujan in genus $2$ to $11$.
 However, in obtaining these values we discarded the term $1-\what{f}(i/2)$ appearing in \thmref{thm:nsmall}.
 The lower bounds on the systole (sufficient to be strictly Ramanujan) that we have obtained by taking this term into account are listed in \tableref{table:gaps} for $g$ between $2$ and $20$ and plotted in \figref{fig:gaps}.
 The corresponding ancillary file is \texttt{verify\_ramanujan.ipynb}.
 According to \tableref{table:sys}, there exist hyperbolic surfaces with systole larger than these bounds, hence strictly Ramanujan, in genus $2$ to $7$, $14$, and $17$.
 For these specific surfaces, we can increase $L$ further as long as $N_{[0,L]}<2$ to obtain improved lower bounds on $\lambda_1$ still based only on the systole.
 The resulting bounds are listed in Table \ref{table:lambda} except in genus $2$ to $4$ where better data was already available.
 The corresponding ancillary file is \texttt{verify\_ramanujan\_examples.ipynb}.
 These bounds are rigorous modulo proving that the lower bounds on the systole in \tableref{table:sys} are correct (as pointed out earlier, some are rigorous but not all).